å When to Visit Namibia

-Namibia is a large country with different climate zones and sometimes unexpected conditions: The Skeleton Coast, Swakopmund, Walvis Bay and Lüderitz may be clouded over by fog for a few hours in the mornings, for example.
+- Namibia is a vast country with different climate zones and sometimes unexpected conditions: The Skeleton Coast, Swakopmund, Walvis Bay and Lüderitz may be clouded over by fog for a few hours in the mornings, for example.
 The Caprivi Strip is sub-tropical and evergreen.

 Enquire now for more expert advice on the ideal times to go to get the best out of multiple destinations.